-Due to potential conflicts of interest, students will not be placed in schools where close family members (family members that you are in regular communication with) are students, teachers, or administrators.
+Students will not be placed in schools where close family members are employed or where family members are pupils.
 Please notify your Seminar Instructor/ University Consultant if such a possibility exists.

 The Field Experience office will inform students of their practicum placements.
 To provide the best context for observing and experiencing a wide variety of professional practices, students are typically placed in elementary schools for their EDUC 2500 Practicum.